Analytical Chemistry

 Semi-Preparative Purification

 The analytical chemistry team routinely purifies samples with material in the range of milligrams to grams.
-Major and minor components (< 0.1 percent) have been isolated for additional testing and characterization.
-The team’s automated sample processing protocol allows for dispensing into 1D barcoded vials, Matrix™ 2D barcoded tubes and/or 96-well plates for efficient tracking, storing and testing.
+Major and minor components (<0.1 percent) have been isolated for additional testing and characterization.
+The team’s automated processing involves dispensing samples into 1D barcoded vials, Matrix™ 2D barcoded tubes and/or 96-well plates for efficient tracking, storing and testing.
 The entire process from receiving the sample to final plating takes less than one week.

 Sample Analysis